api3dao/oev-docs/docs/dapis/reference/understand/wallets.md

 ---
 title: Sponsor wallets
-sidebarHeader: dAPIs
-sidebarSubHeader: dAPIs
-pageHeader: Reference → dAPIs → Understanding dAPIs
+pageHeader: dAPIs → Reference
-path: /dapis/reference/understand/wallets.html
 outline: deep
-tags:
 ---

 <PageHeader/>

-# {{$frontmatter.title}}
+# Sponsor wallets

 Funds from sponsor wallets are used to pay the gas cost when updating the on-chain value of dAPIs' sourced beacon value.